Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Training Dynamics and Additional Evaluations

+\Cref{tab:ablation-summary}(a) tests whether MinervaRL's gains can be matched by simpler alternatives or attributed to a single component.
+Increasing the GRPO rollout budget from $N=8$ to $N=12$ does not close the gap to MinervaRL, indicating that the improvement is not explained by additional exploration alone.
+Direct answer-only SFT improves Minerva-Dev but performs much worse on AthenaBench-Mini, suggesting that final-answer imitation is less robust than verifier-guided RL augmented with trace distillation.
+Component ablations further show that the full MinervaRL pipeline gives the strongest average performance: removing the EMA teacher, removing all filtering, or removing only the ML filter each reduces the average score.

-\paragraph{Sensitivity to the distillation learning-rate scale.} MinervaRL performs periodic supervised distillation updates with learning rate scaled by $\gamma$ relative to the base RLVR learning rate. \Cref{tab:ablation_distill_lr_scale} shows that performance is sensitive to this knob: too small a scale under-utilizes the accepted traces, while too large a scale can destabilize training.
-In our setting, $\gamma=0.05$ performs best on average, and we use this value in the main experiments.
+\Cref{tab:ablation-summary}(b) shows sensitivity to the distillation learning-rate scale $\gamma$ used in the supervised update, with learning rate $\gamma\cdot \mathrm{lr}_{\mathrm{rlvr}}$.
+Performance is best around $\gamma=0.05$: smaller values under-use accepted traces, while a larger value degrades both validation splits.
+We therefore use $\gamma=0.05$ in the main experiments.

-\paragraph{Reward sparsity.} A common RLVR failure mode is sampling \emph{no} verifier-passing rollout for a given prompt (i.e., $\max$ reward $=0$), resulting in an uninformative update. \Cref{fig:zero-solve-fraction} shows MinervaRL substantially reduces the fraction of prompts with zero successful rollouts compared to GRPO.
-Increasing GRPO's rollout budget from $N=8$ to $N=12$ does not achieve a comparable reduction, suggesting MinervaRL improves the policy's ability to reach valid outputs rather than merely benefiting from more sampling.

-\paragraph{Effect of filtering.} \Cref{fig:filter-over-training} tracks the ACR distillation pipeline over training, reporting the fraction of batches that pass the heuristic filter, pass the learned (ML) filter, and satisfy UID coverage.
-These fractions increase over time, indicating that as the policy improves it produces more verifier-passing rollouts and a larger share of candidates meet the quality/coverage constraints needed to form stable self-distillation traces.

-\paragraph{Entropy.} \Cref{fig:entropy-over-training} shows that MinervaRL retains relatively higher policy entropy than GRPO during training.
-This helps maintain exploration and reduces the risk of prematurely collapsing onto narrow response patterns, which is particularly important under sparse verifiable rewards.